dear-clouds/Community/README.md

 # Community Repo

 Community Repository for Unofficial Cloudbox Add-ons.
-All those taks have been tested multiple times but the Community repo take months to check pull requests so you can just clone my task folder here.
+All those tass have been tested multiple times but the Community repo take months to check pull requests so you can just clone my task folder here.

 **Make sure your repo is up-to-date first and only clone the specific taks listed below + community.yml.**